t2-project/documentation/source/modulith/arch.rst

        | → Simple transaction is used to finalize an order, part of the order module

-The `common <https://github.com/t2-project/common>`_ package that is used as a jar dependency by all microservices for inter-service communication is not used by the monolith.
+The `common <https://github.com/t2-project/common>`_ package that is used as a jar dependency by all microservices for inter-service communication is not used by the modulith.
 Some parts are moved to the respective domain-specific module.
 There is now a ``config`` package that includes the configuration that is relevant for multiple modules, however, without any class definitions required used for communication.

 Modularity & Spring Modulith